Indication of a p-$\phi$ bound state from a correlation function analysis

 The coupling of N$\phi(^4S_{3/2})$ with $ \Lambda \mathrm{K}(^2D_{3/2})$ and $\Sigma \mathrm{K}(^2D_{3/2})$ is kinematically suppressed at low energies due to their $D$-wave nature and hence the effect from these coupled channels is invisible in the lattice calculation.
 The N$\phi(^2S_{1/2})$ state is different since it can couple via $S$-wave to the $\Lambda \mathrm{K}(^2S_{1/2})$ and $\Sigma \mathrm{K}(^2S_{1/2})$ states~\cite{Lyu_Nphi_PRD2022}.
-Such decay processes can be described through the exchange of a kaon, and this introduces an imaginary part for the potential in the N$\phi(^2S_{1/2})$ channel.
-On the other hand, the long-range TPE potential found in the N$\phi(^4S_{3/2})$ channel should also characterise the N$\phi(^2S_{1/2})$ channel, since the exchange of two pions in a scalar-isoscalar state (similar to the $\sigma$-meson exchange) does not depend on the total spin of the N$\phi$ system.
-Therefore, the N$\phi(^2S_{1/2})$ potential is expected to consist of a long-range TPE potential as for the N$\phi(^4S_{3/2})$ channel combined with a phenomenological term at short distances, and an imaginary potential characterized by a kaon exchange.
-Motivated by these considerations, the following potential form for the N$\phi(^2S_{1/2})$ channel is considered
+Such decay processes can be described through the exchange of kaons, and this introduces an imaginary part for the potential in the N$\phi(^2S_{1/2})$ channel.
+On the other hand, the long-range TPE potential found in the N$\phi(^4S_{3/2})$ channel should also characterize the N$\phi(^2S_{1/2})$ channel, since the exchange of two pions in a scalar-isoscalar state (similar to the $\sigma$-meson exchange) does not depend on the total spin of the N$\phi$ system.
+Therefore, the diagonal N$\phi(^2S_{1/2})$ potential is expected to consist of a long-range attractive TPE potential as for the N$\phi(^4S_{3/2})$ channel combined with a phenomenological term at short distances, and an imaginary potential characterized by a 2nd-order kaon exchange.
+These considerations motivate the following potential form for the N$\phi(^2S_{1/2})$ channel

-where $\beta$ and $\gamma$ are free parameters to be constrained by the fit to experimental data; $a_{1,2,3}$ and $b_{1,2,3}$ are obtained by the fit to the lattice QCD data in the spin 3/2 channel at $t/a=12$ provided in ~\cite{Lyu_Nphi_PRD2022} and are common in both $^4S_{3/2}$ and $^2S_{1/2}$ channels; $f(r;b_3) = \left( 1-e^{-(r/b_3)^{2}} \right)^2$ is the Argonne-type form factor, also given in~\cite{Lyu_Nphi_PRD2022}.
-The $\beta$ parameter being positive for attraction and negative for repulsion can assume any real number, while $\gamma$ is restricted only to negative values that correspond to absorption processes.
+where $\beta$ and $\gamma$ are free parameters to be constrained by the fit to experimental data; $a_{1,2,3}$ and $b_{1,2,3}$ are obtained by the fit to the lattice QCD data in the spin 3/2 channel at $t/a=12$\footnote{This value was chosen over the default $t/a=14$ in~\cite{Lyu_Nphi_PRD2022} to be conservative, as it corresponds to the least attractive potential in the spin 3/2 channel, hence, also to the weakest potential in the spin 1/2.} provided in~\cite{Lyu_Nphi_PRD2022} and are common in both $^4S_{3/2}$ and $^2S_{1/2}$ channels, whose values are listed in Tab.~\ref{tab:ta12parval}; $f(r;b_3) = \left( 1-e^{-(r/b_3)^{2}} \right)^2$ is the Argonne-type form factor, also discussed in~\cite{Lyu_Nphi_PRD2022}.
+The $\beta$ parameter being positive for short-range attraction and negative for short-range repulsion can assume any real number, while $\gamma$ is restricted only to negative values that correspond to absorption processes.